More complex networks

 "Test accuracy = " * string(accuracy(X_test, y_test))

-The externally trained model has an accuracy of more than 98% (it has the same architecture as the one defined above, but it was trained for 50 epochs.).
+The externally trained model has an accuracy of almost 98% (it has the same architecture as the one defined above, but it was trained for 100 epochs.).
 Even though there are perfect models (with accuracy 100%) on MNIST, we are happy with this result.
 We will perform further analysis of the network in the exercises.